-I have taught at Northwestern University, the College of William and Mary, the University of Warwick, and SUNY Cortland.
+I have taught at Northwestern University, the College of William and Mary, the University of Warwick, SUNY Cortland, and Dublin City University.
 At those institutions, I have offered a wide range of undergraduate and graduate courses, focusing on early modern Europe, Italy, and global history, and historical methods and historiography.

 Courses taught at SUNY Cortland